Poly186-AI-DAO/PolyGPT-alpha/README.md

 - Princepts (CEO)
 - Tonic (CIO)
 - COO - 'Hiring'!
-- Lead Developper - 'Hiring'!
+- Lead Developer - 'Hiring'!

 ## What We Do